 After going through piles of information, I have come up with this startup survival guide that will help you cut down all the fuss, and sail through your start-up ignition phase.

-Consider this to be your ultimate guide through the first 100 days of your start-up.
+Consider this to be your ultimate guide through the first 100 days of your startup.
 This guide includes curated opinions from some of the world’s top startup businesses.
-We’ve compiled a checklist of the key activities that you needs to take care of in the first 100 days of any business.
+We’ve compiled a checklist of the key activities that you need to take care of in the first 100 days of any business.

 Let’s take a dip in the pool of start-up knowledge that will help you turn your dreams into a reality.

 Quitting Your Job at the Start – A Big NO!

 Remember, you had a job first!
 Respect that!
 The benefits of having a part-time business while working full-time are many.
 While you keep your job, you are assuring your well being, with a source of guaranteed income.
 This ploy will reduce the usual risk of letting it all in.
 Another reason why you should not quit your job at the start is that you will get to know whether you’re committed to your startup idea or not.

 Talk to Business Owners and Peers That You Know and Trust

 The best thing to do!
 Period.
 These days, people tend to hide their ideas, because they fear the idea might get rejected or stolen.
 Your fears are real.
 However, if you wouldn’t ask anyone to help you, how do you expect people to accept you idea?
 There are some really good people out there who are willing to help you.
 You can always ask for honest feedback from some honest individuals.
 Try to get the most out of experienced individuals’ point of view.
 It’s better to learn from other’s mistakes than to make your own.